NICU Clinical Summary · Second-Opinion Packet

 📈 Current Trajectory

-Chest x-rays show a biphasic course: initial right paracardiac haziness (4/17), partial clearing (4/22), then interval progression to bilateral hazy-streaky opacities by 4/27.
+Chest x-rays show a triphasic course: initial right paracardiac haziness (4/17), partial clearing (4/22), interval progression to bilateral hazy-streaky opacities (4/27), and now slight clearing again on the 5/02 follow-up.
+The 5/02 film also flagged the ETT tip at the carina — repositioning suggested.

 2 · Specific Clinical Concerns